Land of the Free II

 Land of the Free II is the ninth full-length studio album by Gamma Ray.
-It was released on 16 November 2007 in Germany, 19 November in Europe, 21 November in Japan and January 15, 2008 for North America.
+It was released 19 November in Europe, 21 November in Japan and January 15, 2008 for North America.
 To promote Land of the Free II, Gamma Ray joined Helloween on the 2007/08 Hellish Rock Tour.
 The song "Into the Storm" is available on the band's MySpace page and its music video on YouTube.

 The first-edition CD, released as a Digipak, was limited to 30,000 copies.